yourhead/StacksAPI/index.md

 While working on a stack you can change the extension to .devstack.
 Stacks will recognize a folder with the `.devstack` extension, but it will not be bundled in the Finder.
 This makes it a bit easier to work with.

 Dev stacks also behave a bit differently inside Stacks.
 Stacks will monitor the files inside of a dev stack and refresh edit mode when there changes to the files.

+This extra monitoring and extra logging takes a lot of extra work.
+For this reason Stacks limits the number of devstacks to 20.

 Dev stacks also cause Stacks to do more logging in the developer console.
 When a dev stack is being updated Stacks will log more detailed information about the automatic check/update/install process.